-About 99% of adults in the US think they have some entrepreneurial skills, according to a study that was carried out by University of Phoenix in the United States.
+About 99% of adults in the US think they have some entrepreneurial skills, according to a study that was carried out by the University of Phoenix in the United States.
 From the study, it is clear that many people believe they can solve societal problems.
-People who think like Intrapreneurs (“a manager within a company who promotes innovative product development and marketing”) or Entrepreneurs ( “a person who organizes and manages any enterprise, especially a business…”) are more motivated and possess excellent skills and problem solving abilities for innovation.
+People who think like Intrapreneurs (“a manager within a company who promotes innovative product development and marketing”) or Entrepreneurs ( “a person who organizes and manages any enterprise, especially a business…”) are more motivated and possess excellent skills and problem-solving abilities for innovation.

 1) Trying to Solve Problems

 Google made search easier and better, Amazon made online selling and buying simple, Netflix resolved on-demand streaming media and Uber is trying to make Taxi service better.
 What can you make better or smarter?

 What are problems in your society that you think you can solve without much struggle?
 If you want to grab the attention of your customers, start by solving their problems.
 If your product or service is not a must-have, find a new way to solve a pressing need.
 Try to identify crucial problems that you can successfully execute and provide to the market.

 For example, Onescan is a UK fintech company that has solved money transfer problems.
 The company has provided a mobile payment platform.
 It had simplified and enabled people to make online payments in a very short time.
 Since its establishment in 2012, the company has won many awards in the “tech” and “start-up” spheres.
 In short, the company has demonstrated that solving an existing problem is among the best practices in Intrapreneurship and Entrepreneurship.

 Being passionate is one of the best practices for Intrapreneurs and Entrepreneurs.
 Your business ought to be your passion.
 Entrepreneurs solve problems that they have identified with passion.
 Passion for work will ensure you are enjoying your work even when you are facing difficulties,